MarioCesarJr/bootcamp-reactjs-application/README.md

 > yarn
 ```

-2. Run Server
+2. Run app

 ```bash
 > yarn start
 ```

-You can browse the apis at <http://localhost:3000>
+Open <http://localhost:3000> to view it in the browser.

 ![App Screenshot 01](screenshot01.png)